ABOUT

 Olivier Ferlatte (he/him), Qollab Director

-Olivier Ferlatte is an assistant professor in the Department of Social and Preventive Medicine at l’École de Santé Publique de l’Université de Montréal and a research scientist at the Centre de Recherche en Santé Publique (CRESP).
+Olivier Ferlatte is an associate professor in the Department of Social and Preventive Medicine at l’École de Santé Publique de l’Université de Montréal and a research scientist at the Centre de Recherche en Santé Publique (CRESP).
 His research focuses on the relationship between stigma, substance use and mental health in 2S/LGBTQIA+ communities.
 He is a recognized expert on the applications of syndemics theory and intersectionality to 2S/LGBTQIA+ health, and findings drawn from his research have influenced the development of policies and programs aimed at improving the health of 2S/LGBTQIA+ people.
 His scientific work is based on several methodologies (qualitative, quantitative, art-based method, mixed approaches) and is motivated by a particular interest in community engagement and the participation of people affected by health inequalities as research partners.
 Olivier holds a Junior One salary award from the Fonds de recherche du Québec - Santé.

 Students